nadineklr/pwa_todo/README.md

 The user can delete todo items with the button and the todoList will be updated.
 Also this information will then be updated with the new todoList array in the cache.

+### Subpage Notes

+Here you can add some notes which are automatically stored in the cache after input.

 # Setup

 You can easily setup the PWA on your own server.
 It works with https or http on your local server like XAMPP or MAMP.